Basic Concept of Respect for Human Rights

 Human Rights in the Supply Chain

 In fiscal 2019, we launched a sustainable procurement project.
 This project is responsible for assessing overall sustainability, including human rights and labor, in the supply chain.
-For the sustainability evaluation of our business partners, we adopted the EcoVadis platform from the viewpoint of objectivity of evaluation and suitability for continuous monitoring.
+For the sustainability assessment of our business partners, we have adopted the EcoVadis platform from the viewpoint of the objectivity of the assessment and the suitability for continuous monitoring of compliance with the Code of Conduct.

-In fiscal 2020, we held the first business partner briefing session to explain our policy on human rights and sustainability, and we requested suppliers to submit an agreement to the Code of Conduct for Business Partners.
-We received consent from 43 of the 44 domestic manufacturing suppliers of important direct materials that participated in the briefing.
-We conduct individual interviews with business partners who do not meet the standards set by us in the evaluation score on the EcoVadis platform, and mutually confirm items to be improved.
-We had a meeting with a company that was judged to be at high risk in terms of labor and human rights scores, but confirmed that improvement measures had already been completed.
+In fiscal 2020, we held the first briefing session for suppliers to explain our policy on human rights and sustainability, and we requested suppliers to submit an agreement to the Eisai Global Code of Conduct for Business Partners.
+We received consent froms 43 of the 44 suppliers for main direct materials that participated in the briefing.
+They are Tier-1 direct material suppliers and Tier-2 manufacturing companies, when the Tier-1 suppliers are wholesalers / trading companies, We conducted individual interviews with the suppliers that do not meet the standards set by us in the evaluation score on the EcoVadis platform, and confirm corrective actions based on mutual agreement.
+Out of the 34 companies asseessed for sustainability by EcoVadis, one supplier was judged to be at high risk in terms of labor and human rights scores.
+We had a meeting with the company and confirmed that corrective action had already been completed.
 No significant human rights risk such as forced labor or child labor was found in any company assessed.